eclipse-ecsp/vehicle-profile/README.md

 Vehicle Profile component will be responsible for the below features,

-1. VIN Event Processing : The HCP component / dongle will generate VIN events which will provide details about the Device Id and connected Vehicle.
+1. VIN Event Processing : The CSP component / dongle will generate VIN events which will provide details about the Device Id and connected Vehicle.
 This will be processed by the Ignite Platform Vehicle Profile SP component.

 2. Vehicle Profile APIs : Set of RESTFul API are exposed which can be used to query the Vehicle Profile associated with different vehicles present in the system.
 It also provides certain APIs which can be used to modify the vehicle attributes as part of VIN processing.